 Justin Beachler has maintained an internet persona that, through an endless visual and hashtag time suck, evokes an addict-like deadhead figure that oozes pitiful, basement masculinity.
-Over time, Beachler has formed physical manifestations of this persona through the immersive installation practices.
+Over time, Beachler has formed physical manifestations of this persona through immersive installation practices.
 However, the exhibition Old and in the Way, at Haw Contemporary, is the first time I have witnessed the conversation between screen/object occur under such “normal” conditions as the commercial gallery space.

 This collision, between internet-persona, artifact and white-cube gallery, is not an uncommon one; plenty of galleries are scouring Instagram art in order to produce new art show content.
 However, it is rare to come across such work at local commercially motivated spaces.
 Beachler’s show was in a small gallery at Haw Contemporary, and in the corner of the space was Scum Rigs: a tree of colorful bottles and La Croix cans, pieced together with tape, rings, and small totems.
 The sculpture sits below eye-level, it does not overwhelm you, and looks like garbage; the viewer literally looks down on it, and in doing so, one begins to find patterns at work.
-The flecks of trash are pipes, and their color and rigorous carelessness implore the viewer to touch them.
-These objects are slap-happy yet and quietly depressing: Where’s the party?
+The flecks of trash are pipes: Their color and rigorous carelessness implore the viewer to touch them.
+These objects are slap-happy yet quietly depressing: Where’s the party?
 Did it already happen?
 Is it going to happen?
 Like a college dorm filled with pasty bros and their empty liquor bottles, Scum Rigs is both a commemoration of consumption and a poignant showcase of the sad male.
-While both bottles and pipes get passed around, the construction of the Beachler’s pipes in Old and in the Way suggest attentiveness to the anti-social aspects of consumption, and perhaps addiction, that is both humorous and vulnerable.
+While both bottles and pipes get passed around, the construction of Beachler’s pipes in Old and in the Way suggest attentiveness to the anti-social aspects of consumption, and perhaps addiction, that is both humorous and vulnerable.
 In this way, Scum Rigs simultaneously showcases the residue of Beachler’s persona, use/performance with the object, invitation for others to perform, and our own consumptive tendencies as viewers.

 Beachler’s Instagram account is a constant and consistent report of “shit posts” that begin to speak back and with one another.
-The colors, objects, and forms begin to weave in and out of each screen, and develop compulsive compositions.
+The colors, objects, and forms begin to weave in and out of each screen, developing compulsive compositions.
 These generate visual traces that work at altering loaded consumer content by way of repetition and erasure, yet produce a figure (persona) behind the work/posts that may well be a cis-het white divorced dad that believes The Dead never broke up, and is always trending “one step behind the kids” but ready for the apocalypse.
 Beachler imagines and paints a depressing, flattened, but constantly reworked picture of an internet breakdown as understood by someone who still believes Microsoft Paint is the best creative tool at hand.
 This figure, arguably, displays a kind of vulnerability that only the internet can produce: one that is unabashed about guilty/not guilty pleasures and uncomfortable personal opinions, all the while safely tucked away behind LEDs.
-And, this is where Beachler’s persona is complex: while he may be ironically gesturing toward the early-20s art bros who create internet-style Arte Povera, he still makes the work., Again, if the visual “fuck you” were a one- off, we may comfortably “locate” the process; however, Beachler’s repetition asks us to question sincerity, even in jest.
+And, this is where Beachler’s persona is complex: while he may be ironically gesturing toward 20-something art bros who create internet-style Arte Povera, he still makes the work.
+Again, if the visual “fuck you” were a one- off, we may comfortably “locate” the process; however, Beachler’s repetition asks us to question sincerity, even in jest.

 Scum Rigs’ corporate bottles-cum-pipes directly attends to the line(s) between the online persona and object materialization.
 Specifically, the use of La Croix cans makes mention to the company’s resurgence among both Millennials and those who are looking to “cut back” on drinking (Mary Choi writes an op-ed piece on her hilariously serious La Croix addiction here).
 Within the context of a for-profit gallery, Beachler’s dirty physical repository for an ephemeral practice dramatically calls attention to how “feel-good” and comfortable art culture can become gutted, gnawed at, and perverse.
 The physical object by way of durational online work, Beachler’s Scum Rigs pushes us to consider complacency within our aesthetic consumption practices: ways in which we perpetuate awful aesthetic styles through comfortable Kansas City buying power.